 “You stiff-necked [obstinate] and uncircumcised in heart and ears!

-He also called the crowd “uncircumcised in heart and ears,” which described them as unfaithful to God’s covenant in their heart (Deut 10:16; Jer 9:26).
+He also called the crowd “uncircumcised in heart and ears,” which described them as unfaithful to God’s covenant in their hearts (Deut 10:16; Jer 9:26).
 An uncircumcised person in biblical parlance is an unbeliever.
 Stephen charged his hearers with unbelief.
 They were circumcised in the flesh but uncircumcised in heart.

 You always resist the Holy Spirit;